Lucsantosg/CloudLogAnalysis/how-to/manage-logs/config_log_collection_cli_cloud.md

 ## Updating the Log Analysis CLI from the repo
 {: #update_cli}

-To update the logging CLI, run the *bx plugin update* command.
+To update the logging CLI, run the *ibmcloud plugin update* command.
 {:shortdesc}

 Complete the following steps to update the {{site.data.keyword.loganalysisshort}} service CLI: